 She was born in Lancashire, England, and received her early education in Surrey.
-She took her three-year physiotherapy training at St. Thomas' Hospital in London, England, graduating in 1949.
+She took her three-year physio-therapy training at St. Thomas' Hospital in London, England, graduating in 1949.

 After a brief stint as physiotherapist at St. Thomas' Hospital, Miss Edwards became assistant physiotherapist at Haslemere Hospital in Surrey.
-In 1951 she came to Canada to assume a position as assisttin), arrived in Canada last month and soon after began her duties as chief occupational therapist at the Manitoba Rehabilitation Hospital.
+In 1951 she came to Canada to assume a position as assistant physiotherapist at Sunnybrook Hospital in Toronto.